moussetc/mattermost-plugin-dice-roller/README.md

 | below | *not supported* |  plugins can't create slash commands |

 ## Installation and configuration
-**In Mattermost 5.16 and later:**
-1. In Mattermost, go to **Main Menu > Plugin Marketplace**.
-2. Search for the "Dice Roller" plugin, then click **Install** to install it.
-3. **Activate the plugin** in the `System Console > Plugins Management > Management` page

-If you are running Mattermost 5.15 or earlier, or do not have the Plugin Marketplace enabled, follow these steps:
+The plugin will soon be available in the Mattermost Marketplace, but meanwhile, follow these steps:
 1. Go to the [Releases page](https://github.com/moussetc/mattermost-plugin-dice-roller/releases) and download the `.tar.gz` package.
 Supported platforms are: Linux x64, Windows x64, Darwin x64, FreeBSD x64.
 2. Use the Mattermost `System Console > Plugins Management > Management` page to upload the `.tar.gz` package
 3. **Activate the plugin** in the `System Console > Plugins Management > Management` page